stepzhou/visualize-nyc-schools/README.md

 *   Bootstrap - HTML and CSS templates
 *   D3.js -  a Javascript library that aids in the creation and control of interactive graphics on the web
-*   Githu - collaboration and version control
+*   Github - collaboration and version control
 *   Quantum GIS (QGIS) - an open source geographic information systems (GIS) application
+*   R for statistical analysis
+*
 Instructions
 ------------